Curvature identities on almost Hermitian manifolds and applications: Bianchi identities on almost Hermitian manifolds

 There are many almost Hermitian connections on an almost Hermitian manifold.
 However, there is a unique one such that $\tau(X,\overline Y)=0$ for any two $(1,0)$-vectors $X$ and $Y$.
 Such a notion is first introduced by Ehresman and Libermann \cite{e}. \begin{defn}[\cite{k,k2}]The unique almost Hermitian connection $\nabla$ on an almost Hermitian manifold $(M,J,g)$ with vanishing $(1,1)$-part of the torsion is called the canonical connection of the almost Hermitian manifold. \end{defn}

-In the remaining part of this paper, we adopt the following conventions: \begin{enumerate} \item Without further indications, the manifold is of real dimension $2n$; \item $D$ denotes the Levi-Civita connection and $R^L$ denotes its curvature tensor; \item $\nabla$ denotes the canonical connection,$R$ denote the curvature tensor of $\nabla$ and ''$;$'' means taking covariant derivatives with respect to $\na$. \item Without further indications, capital English letters such as $A,B,C$ denote indices in $\{1,\bar1,2,\bar 2,\cdots,n,\bar n\}$; \item Without further indications, $i,j,k$ etc denote indices in $\{1,2,\cdots,n\}$. \item Without further indications, Greek letters such as $\lambda,\mu$ denote summation indices going through $\{1,2,\cdots,n\}$. \end{enumerate}
+For sake of convenience, in the remaining parts of this paper, we adopt the following conventions: \begin{enumerate} \item without further indications, the manifold $M$ is of real dimension $2n$; \item $D$ denotes the Levi-Civita connection, $R^L$ denotes its curvature tensor, and ',' means taking covariant derivatives with respect to $D$; \item $\nabla$ denotes the canonical connection,$R$ denotes the curvature tensor of $\nabla$ and ''$;$'' means taking covariant derivatives with respect to $\na$. \item without further indications, capital English letters such as $A,B,C$ denote indices in $\{1,\bar1,2,\bar 2,\cdots,n,\bar n\}$; \item without further indications, $i,j,k$ etc. denote indices in $\{1,2,\cdots,n\}$. \item without further indications, Greek letters such as $\lambda,\mu$ denote summation indices going through $\{1,2,\cdots,n\}$. \end{enumerate}